Risk of Ovarian Malignancy Algorithm: ROMA®

 ROMA, the combination of CA125 + HE4 tests, along with menopausal status, is used to help determine the likelihood of finding a malignancy on surgery in women who present with adnexal mass.
 Risk stratification helps ensure optimal patient care by promoting the triage of patients at high likelihood of ovarian malignancy to tertiary care centers with multidisciplinary teams that specialize in ovarian cancer.

-In a recent study, ROMA was evaluated in 472 women with adnexal mass who were initially assessed by generalist Ob/Gyns and primary care physicians and subsequently underwent surgery.
+During a study, ROMA was evaluated in 472 women with adnexal mass who were initially assessed by generalist Ob/Gyns and primary care physicians and subsequently underwent surgery.
 ROMA correctly identified 94% of women with an epithelial ovarian cancer as high likelihood of malignancy.
 These patients can be referred to specialized gynecologic oncologists for optimal care.
 At the same time, 75% of patients with benign disease were correctly identified and could undergo treatment by their gynecologist in the community.2

 ACOG Practice Bulletin No. 174: Evaluation and Management of Adnexal Masses November 2016